 ADVICE: Trapping rarely, if ever, solves wildlife problems.
 In fact, it usually makes matters worse.
 Even in studies where all the opossums were trapped out of an area, others from the surrounding area soon moved into the vacated niche.
 In addition, trapping often leads to starving young being left behind.
 It's much more effective to remove whatever is attracting the animal (food source, den site) and exclude animals from areas they're not wanted rather than try to continually remove all the animals themselves.
-(Refer to Page 38 to help the caller understand the problems with trapping.)
+(Refer to p.
+51 to help the caller understand the problems with trapping.)

-→ TO LEARN MORE about opossums, go to humanesociety.org/ opossums.
+To learn more about opossums, go to humaneworld.org/ opossums.